Are you charging what you're worth?

-Knowing how to price photography is about covering your costs, understanding the value you bring, and setting prices that give you the best profit margin possible.
-All while remaining competitive!
+Knowing how to price photography means covering your cost of doing business, understanding the value you bring, and setting prices that give you the best profit margin possible, all while staying competitive.

 ci2ME3wvgFFqvomJt

-Let’s now go ahead and break down how this calculator works so you understand the workings of setting your photography prices.
+Let's break down how this calculator works so you understand the workings of setting your photography prices.

 We'll go through how to: